alx-tools/Hack-The-Virtual-Memory/04. The Stack, registers and assembly code/README.md

 }
 ```

-As you can see, `func2` does not set the values of its local vaiables `a`, `b` and `c`.
-But if we compile and run this program, it will print...
+As you can see, `func2` does not set the values of its local vaiables `a`, `b` and `c`, yet if we compile and run this program it will print...

 ```bash
 holberton$ gcc 1-main.c && ./a.out